svg-sprite/svg-sprite/BASICS.md

 The following shall shed some light on the rather elaborate (and thus maybe overwhelming) [README of svg-sprite](https://github.com/jkphl/svg-sprite) and demonstrate that it is neither complicated to use, nor that the config necessarily has to be huge.
-I admit, however, that it would be nice to have some practical tutorials or recipies of how to work with *svg-sprite*.
+I admit, however, that it would be nice to have some practical tutorials or recipes of how to work with *svg-sprite*.
 I'll try my best to do something about this as soon as possible (or at least split up the README into more digestible sections).
 Hopefully the below does help a little bit in the meantime.

 Let's start with some fundamentals: